tcalmant/ipopo/docs/refcards/http.rst

    uses and the data it was handling.
 By default, the error page only gives an error ID, which allows to find the details of the error in the logs of the server.

+   The same goes for the paths of the registered servlets: by default, the 404 page doesn't list them, as they would tell any client what the server exposes.

 Instantiation
 -------------